 |If you want||Then choose|

 |Long, straight, tree-like trunk||Adenium Somalense|

-If you’re unsure of the different varieties, check the pictures on the website or head over to this detailed Adenium Species List compiled by us to learn about the exact differences for yourself.
+If you’re unsure of the different varieties, check the pictures on the website or head over to this detailed Adenium Species List.

-Now, let us share with you the shipping fees & all that next:
+Now, let's see the shipping fees & all that next:

 The shipping fees & Delivery

 Shipping costs $4 bucks flat rate.
 The delivery time depends very much on where you are located and the date of the week you place your order.

 For folks living in the Asian region, if you place the order near the start of the week, say Monday or Tuesday, then you will receive the package in around 7-8 business days (excluding Sat & Sun).